melhoos/reactVRCourse/README.md

 ![Box with rotation](https://preview.ibb.co/k71AXc/Screen_Shot_2018_02_24_at_21_01_18.png)

 ## Task 4 - Add a 3D model! 🤓 🌎
 Okay, great!
-Now you know how to add a ReactVR component, but let's be fair, it is not that interesting!
-In this task, we will introduce you to how to add a 3D component inside your ReactVR app!
+Now you know how to add basic ReactVR components, but let's be fair, it is not that interesting!
+In this task, we will introduce you to how to add a 3D object component inside your ReactVR app!

 You might already notice that we have added a **death-star.obj** inside the **/static_assets** folder.
 Now we are going to use this .obj file and add it to our view.
 Psst.
 It is okay to remove the `<IntroText/>` and `<IntroBox/>` from the **index.vr.js** file 😉.

-👉 **Tips:** We recommend you to select the `space.jpg` file as pano for this task 🌝.
+👉 **Tips:** We recommend that you select the `space.jpg` file as pano for this task 🌝.
+Why?
 Because it looks cool! 🤓 🌎

 ❓ Guess what!
-We need to import the  `<Intro3DModel/> ` component to our **index.vr.js** file.
+We need to import the  `<Intro3DModel/> ` component to our **index.vr.js** file and add it in the View.
 Go ahead and do it! 👊

-❓ Go to the **introduction/intro3DModel.vr.js** file and import the `Model` from the react-vr.
+❓ Go to the **components/introduction/intro3DModel.vr.js** file and import the `Model` from the react-vr.
 Change the `<div/>` to `<Model/>`.

 ❓ Then we need to tell the `<Model/>` component to use the **death-star.obj** as its source.
 Add a `source` prop inside your `<Model/>` component and define the obj file.